-Scheme UK government-backed COVID Business Interruption Loan Scheme (CBILS) UK government-backed COVID Bounce Back Loan Scheme (BBL) UK government-backed COVID Large Business Interruption Loan Scheme (CLBILS) Bank of England (BofE) COVID Corporate Financing Facility (CCFF) UK government- backed "Future Fund" scheme for start-ups body corporates; limited partnerships; limited liability partnerships; and Any other legal entity carrying out business in the UK with an annual turnover up to £45 million.
-The following trades and organisations cannot apply: banks; insurers and reinsurers (but not insurance brokers); public-sector bodies further education establishments; employer, professional, religious or political membership organisations; and trade unions.
-Note that on 1 April 2020, the Finance and Leasing Association (FLA) published a statement clarifying that following discussions with the Government (via the British Business Bank (BBB)), independent and non-bank schools. investment grade.
-2. In the event an issuer does not have a public credit rating, by applying to the BofE for a credit rating (which will essentially be achieved by the BofE aggregating estimates from the largest UK banks).
+Scheme UK government-backed COVID Business Interruption Loan Scheme (CBILS) UK government-backed COVID Bounce Back Loan Scheme (BBLS) UK government-backed COVID Large Business Interruption Loan Scheme (CLBILS) Bank of England (BofE) COVID Corporate Financing Facility (CCFF) UK government- backed "Future Fund" scheme for start-ups partnerships; and Any other legal entity carrying out business in the UK with an annual turnover up to £45 million.
+The following trades and organisations cannot apply: banks; insurers and reinsurers (but not insurance brokers); public-sector bodies further education establishments; employer, professional, religious or political membership organisations; and credit rating (which will essentially be achieved by the BofE aggregating estimates from the largest UK banks).
 An issuer thinking of this route should first check with their main bank if their business was rated by the bank as investment grade internally.
-3. In the event an issuer believes it is unlikely they were rated investment grade by multiple banks; by seeing an assessment from one of the major creit rating agencies mentioned above (with such assessment considering the position as of 1 March 2020) which can then be shared with the BofE and HM Treasury.
-The following entities will not be eligible: financial sector entity (i.e. firms regulated by the Financial Conduct Authority/Prudential Regulation Authority); leverage investment vehicle;
+3. In the event an issuer believes it is unlikely they were rated investment grade by multiple banks; by seeing an assessment from one of the major creit rating agencies mentioned above (with such assessment considering the position as of 1 March 2020) which can then be shared with the BofE and HM Treasury. • trade unions.
+Note that on 1 April 2020, the Finance and Leasing Association (FLA) published a statement clarifying that following discussions with the Government (via the British Business Bank (BBB)), independent and non-bank lenders will be able to access funding as eligible: financial sector entity (i.e. firms regulated by the Financial Conduct Authority/Prudential Regulation Authority); leverage investment vehicle; companies within a group that is predominantly active in businesses subject to Financial Services regulation; and